asmagill/hammerspoon_asm/canvas/README.md

 Matrix operations which can be assigned to element `transformation` attributes can be found in the [MATRIX.md](MATRIX.md) file.
 Examples of this module in use can found in the [EXAMPLES.md](EXAMPLES.md) file.

+A wrapper for replacing the built-in `hs.drawing` with this module can be found in [hs._asm.canvas.drawing](drawing.lua).
+This file is not loaded by default when `hs._asm.canvas` is loaded (i.e. `require("hs._asm.canvas")`), but instructions for using it can be found at the top of the file, should you wish to try it out.
+It is still very experimental, but should function, with some known caveats described in the comments at the top of the file, with no changes required to your existing code.

 ### Installation